Zucker-jex/Debian-System-in-Kindle/README.md

 First you have to make sure you have debootstrap on your Linux system.
 On Ubuntu and other systems, you can get it by sudo apt-get install debootstrap .

 It is worth mentioning that most versions of Kindle have only 8G memory, so I set the default ext3 partition size to 1GB (1024b).
-If you have a machine with 32G high memory such as KIndle pw 4, you can modify the MakeImage.sh script In 'dd if=/dev/zero of=debian.ext3 bs=1M count=1024' replace 1024 with the size you want (unit is bit).
+If you have a machine with 32G high memory such as KIndle pw 4, you can modify the MakeImage.sh script In 'dd if=/dev/zero of=debian.ext3 bs=1M count=1024' replace 1024 with the size you want (unit is B).

 After completing this script without errors you will get a partition file named debian.ext3.
 (I will provide a debian.ext3 file with a partition size of 3G using the University of Science and Technology of China mirror that can be used well in China.)
 Now, move the file to the root directory of the Kindle (the directory where the Kindle is opened with a computer is the root directory, i.e. /mnt/us/ on the Kinale system)